-5.5 Dealing with allegations against staff and volunteers who work with children
+5.5.
+Dealing with allegations against staff and volunteers who work with children

-The School will adhere to the procedures set out under 'Allegations Made Against Professionals' (allegations of abuse by teachers and other staff), this can be found on the Derbyshire & Derby City Safeguarding Procedures
+The Federation will adhere to the procedures set out under 'Allegations Made Against Professionals' (allegations of abuse by teachers and other staff), this document can be found on the Local Safeguarding Partnership website (DSCB board website).

-If a member of staff has concerns about another member of staff, then this will be referred to the Head teacher.
-Where there are concerns about the Head teacher this will be referred to the Chair of Governors.
+If a member of staff has concerns about another member of staff, then this will be referred to the Head teacher/Principal.
+Where there are concerns about the Head teacher or Principal this will be referred to the Chair of Governors.
 We will ensure that all allegations are discussed with the Local Authority Designated Lead (LADO) in every case using the Derby and Derbyshire LADO referral form and this is done by an appropriate member of the Senior Management Team.

-The school will ensure we have followed all the necessary duties and processes under this process and under Whistle Blowing and this will be undertaken in accordance with guidance's:
+The Federation will ensure we have followed all the necessary duties and processes under this process and under Whistle Blowing and this will be undertaken in accordance with guidance's:

-Where there are allegations that are substantiated, the School will fully ensure any specific actions are undertaken on management and exit arrangements as outlined in the
+Where there are allegations that are substantiated, the Federation will fully ensure any specific actions are undertaken on management and exit arrangements as outlined in the